 Enable Telnet on Windows 7

-Edited by Jefrey Matias, Lynn, Melsan, Anonymous and 2 others
+Edited by Jefrey Matias, Lynn, Melsan, Alma and 1 other

 Telnet is a network protocol that allows a computer to access another computer or any other device that is connected to the same network.
 Telnet is usually command line based.